-Hieyoon Kim's research asks how cinema and its ecology evolve during times of political uncertainty and what cinematic practices and expressions are used to undermine the status quo.
-Her research agenda is based in Korea and is organized around three questions: 1) What kind of a different world do the various participants in the film ecology struggle for, and what roles do they see for cinema in this struggle?
+Hieyoon Kim's research asks how audiovisual media and its ecology evolve during times of political uncertainty and what cinematic practices and expressions are used to undermine the status quo.
+Her research agenda is based in Korea and is organized around three questions: 1) What kind of a different world do the various participants in the media ecology struggle for, and what roles do they see for audiovisual media (cinema, for instance) in this struggle?
 2) How do they challenge blockages of public expression and access to public resources, as well as institutionalized hegemonic codes that appear natural and sensible?
-3) How does cinema expand public spaces in such a way that alternative imaginations of the social fabric can flourish?
+3) How does media expand public spaces in such a way that alternative imaginations of the social fabric can flourish?

 Her first book, Celluloid Democracy: Cinema and Politics in Cold War South Korea (University of California Press) examines how Korean filmmakers, distributors, and exhibitors reshaped cinema in radically empowering ways amid political turbulence from liberation through the decades of military rule (1945–1987).
 With acts ranging from making films that brought the dispossessed to the screen to bootlegging as an effort to redistribute resources under the state’s control, they explored ideas and practices that exceeded the limits of the statist notion of democracy and of the cinematic medium.
 Combining archival research, film analysis, and interviews, she traces how they constructively reinvented the political fields constituted by films, the practices of production and circulation that propelled these films, and the platforms on which they were shown.
 Their work, she argues, foregrounds a utopian vision of democracy in which the ruled could represent themselves and exercise their rights to access resources free from state suppression, a vision that was transient but that nonetheless disrupted the status quo.
 As the first account of the history of film activism in post-1945 South Korea, the book contributes to the growing field of Korean film studies.
 By expanding our definition of radical film discourses and practices in the Cold War, it also broadens the current understanding of film activism.